 Having two or more plans for the round also makes it much easier to use the final tip: taking a vote.
 It can feel a little stilted, but calling for a group vote before taking action is a great way to make sure you’re all on the same page.
 If the vote is inconclusive or unearths an additional problem, keep talking things out until there’s a stronger consensus.

 Game Day Decisions

 If all else fails, you can try mixing up the co-op games you’re playing.
 Some co-ops make it more difficult, though not impossible, for any one player to dominate.

 Semi-cooperative games, in which a player’s personal goals may conflict with the group’s goals, are often good for disrupting the quarterback.
 It’s much easier to shrug off their suggestions when you can’t be sure of their motives.
 Battlestar Galactica may have fallen out of favor somewhat, but it’s still the gold standard for semi-cooperative play.
 Titles like Dead of Winter, Dragonscales, and The Menace Among Us offer a similar experience.

 Over the past few years, co-op games have increasingly used hidden information or limited communication to prevent one player from solving the whole puzzle.
-Hanabi remains one of the best-known games of this style, but Sprawlopolis, The Mind, and Letter Jam have all offered different takes on the same basic idea.
+Hanabi remains one of the best-known games of this style, but The Mind and Letter Jam have also offered different takes on the same basic idea.